beejjorgensen/bgnet0/src/bgnet0_part_1000_endianness.md

 The even better news is that **all network numbers are transmitted as big-endian**, the sensible way.

+> And when I say "all", I mean "a certain amount"[^—Monty Python].
+If
+> both sides agree to transmit in little endian, there's no law against
+> that.
+This would make sense if the sender and receiver were both
+> little-endian architectures—why waste time reversing bytes just to
+> reverse them back?
+But the majority of protocols specify big-endian.

 Big-endian byte order is called _network byte order_ in network contexts for this reason.